-The Guild is pleased to announce its newest pledge: “All Aboard” $200,000 over the next two years to restore L Car No. 1.
+The Guild is pleased to announce its $200,000 "All Aboard" pledge to restore L Car No. 1.
 In 1892, the first elevated (“L”) train was put into service and by 1893, riders were being transported from the Loop to Jackson Park to experience the 1893 World’s Columbian Exposition.
 Today, the original L car, on long-term loan from the CTA, resides at the entrance of the Museum’s Chicago: Crossroads of America exhibition.
 Since its installation in 2006, tens of thousands of visitors have hopped on board to enjoy this iconic piece of Chicago history.

 Levels of Support